KST-GCN: A Knowledge-Driven Spatial-Temporal Graph Convolutional Network for Traffic Forecasting: Methods

 Specifically, as shown in Figure \ref{fig3}, the left dashed box is the knowledge graph constructed based on the entity-relationship-based representation, and the right dashed box is the entity-attribute-relationship-based knowledge graph representation adopted by KR-EAR. $r_i$ is the $ith$ class of relationships in the knowledge graph, where $r_a$ and $r_b$ are the attribute classes that connect the two classes of attribute values to entities.
 In the entity-relationship-based model, all triples are modeled for learning representations, while in the entity-attribute-relationship-based model, the triples are split into attribute triples and relation triples (as shown in the upper and lower parts on the right side of Figure \ref{fig3}).
 For example, $(e_1, r_{a1}, e_6)$ is an attribute triple and $(e_2, r_2, e_3)$ is a relation triple.

-In this paper, roads, attributes, and the relationships between them are expressed in the form of triples of $CKG = \{R, R \_ att, att \_ att\}$, where R is the relation triple that represents the adjacency between road sections, as shown in Equation \ref{equa:2}. $R\_att$ is the attribute triple that represents the correspondence between roads and attributes and attribute values, as shown in Equation \ref{equa:3}.
-The copresent relations between attributes $att\_att$ are defined as Equation \ref{equa:4}.
+In this paper, roads, attributes, and the relationships between them are expressed in the form of triples of $CKG = \{R, R \_ att, att \_ att\}$.

+As shown in Equation \ref{equa:2}, $R$ is the relation triple that represent the adjacency relation $adj$ between road section $v_i$ and $v_j$, $n$ is the number of road sections.

+$R\_att$ is the attribute triple that represents the correspondence between roads and attributes, which is formed as Equation \ref{equa:3}, where $att_l$ is the $lth$ class of attributes, $a t t_{l-v_{i}}$ is the corresponding attribute value (e.g., the weather is sunny) of road section $i$, and $L$ is the number of attribute categories.

+The co-occurrence relations between attributes $att\_att$ is defined as Equation \ref{equa:4}, where $att_{l_{1}}$ and $att_{l_{2}}$ denote two different attributes, and $p$ is their co-occurrence probability.

-In the equations above, $adj$ denotes the adjacency of road sections, and $att$ denotes attributes such as weather and numbers of POIs. $att\_v$ denotes the value of an attribute (e.g., weather, sunny).
-Then, based on the entity-attribute-relationship knowledge representation, KR-EAR defines the objective function by maximizing the joint probability of relation triples and attribute triples given the embedding vector $X_E$:
+Based on the entity-attribute-relationship knowledge graph, KR-EAR seeks to learn embeddings of entities, relations and attributes, which denoted as $X_E$.
+The objective function is then defined by maximizing the joint probability of relation triples and attribute triples given the embedding vectors $X_E$, which is formalized as: